Regular Verbs in Spanish: Conjugation, List and Sentences

 Conjugating -AR regular verbs in Spanish

 Words like AMAR (to love), BESAR (to kiss) and PLANEAR (to plan) are common examples of -AR regular verbs in Spanish.
 All the letters, except for the AR ending, are part of the verb’s stem or “raíz del verbo”.
-To conjugate AR ending verbs, we will replace the -AR suffix for a specific group of letters following specific rules.
-For example, AMAR will be conjugated as AMO for the subject pronoun “YO”, which is why we will say “Yo amo” but not “Yo amar“, replacing the -AR ending for the vowel -O.
+To conjugate AR ending verbs, we will replace the -AR suffix with a particular group of letters following specific rules.
+For example, AMAR will be conjugated as AMO for the subject pronoun “YO”, as shown in these examples:

 Sentences with Regular verbs in Spanish with AR endings